Table of contents

 Ding, dang, dong.
 Ding, dang, dong.

-Caroline was a kind and gentle woman, providing just the support we needed.
+Caroline was a kind and gentle woman, who provided just the support we needed.
 In addition to her caring nature, she had a passion for the environment, music and for her homeland.
 She was a strong and proud French Canadian.

 Maleny Folk Tragedy